drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 ## Troubleshooting

-Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).
+Find more information about how to deal with common errors related to Drycc's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading